-Notes to the statement We have provided these notes to explain your annual benefit statement (ABS) 2025.
+We have provided these notes to explain your annual benefit statement (ABS) 2025.
 They cannot cover every circumstance and, if there is a dispute relating to this statement, the appropriate law will apply.
 The notes do not give you any rights under contract or by law.
 1. Partnership status Your partnership status reflects our current records.
 Your partner's pension will be calculated based on your partnership status at the date of your death.
 Please see Annex F for more information on surviving partner pensions.
 2. Fire and Rescue Authority at 31 March This is the fire and rescue authority who you were employed by at the date of this statement.
 3. Firefighters' Pension Scheme 2015 start date This is the date you joined the 2015 Scheme.

-4. Firefighters' Pension Scheme at 31 March This is the Firefighters Pension Scheme you are a member of at the date of this statement.
-5. Annual pension at 31 March This is the total current value of your pension benefits in this employment if you left the scheme at the date of this statement, and which would be paid at the deferred pension age that applies to the scheme you are a member of at the date of this statement, as shown in the table in Annex A. This value may be adjusted for a number of reasons.
-Please see Annex G for more information.
-6. Death in service lump sum The current value of the death in service lump sum has been based on the scheme you are a member of at the date of this benefit statement, as shown in the table in Annex F. 7.
-Annual survivor's pension This is the current value of survivor's benefits due if you die as an active member of the scheme at the date of this statement, based on your partnership status as set out in Annex F. Death in service survivor's pensions are paid at 50% of the higher-tier ill-health pension that would have been due.
-Please see Annex F for more information on death benefits.
-8. Recorded beneficiaries These are the recorded beneficiaries as held on your record.
+4. Annual pension at 31 March This is the total current value of your pension benefits in this employment if you left the scheme at the date of this statement, and which would be paid at the deferred pension age that applies to the scheme you are a member of at the date of this statement, as shown in the table in Annex A. This value may be adjusted for a number of reasons.
+Please see Annex E for more information.
+5. Death in service lump sum The current value of the death in service lump sum has been based on the scheme you are a member of at the date of this benefit statement, as shown in the table in Annex D. 6.
+Annual survivor's pension This is the current value of survivor's benefits due if you die as an active member of the scheme at the date of this statement, based on your partnership status as set out in Annex D. Death in service survivor's pensions are paid at 50% of the higher-tier ill-health pension that would have been due.
+Please see Annex D for more information on death benefits.
+7. Recorded beneficiaries These are the recorded beneficiaries as held on your record.
 (A recorded beneficiary is the person you have chosen to receive a survivor's pension if you die.)
-Please see Annex F for more information on recording beneficiaries.
-9. Pensionable pay for year ending 31 March The pensionable pay should equal the amount of pay you have received and paid pension contributions on as a member of the 2015 scheme during the scheme year.
+Please see Annex D for more information on recording beneficiaries.
+8. Pensionable pay for year ending 31 March The pensionable pay should equal the amount of pay you have received and paid pension contributions on as a member of the 2015 scheme during the scheme year.
 Please contact your FRA if you have any questions about pay, including what is included in pensionable pay.
-10. Additional pension bought If you have chosen to buy added pension through additional contributions, this is the value of the additional pension benefits bought for the current scheme year.
-11. Transfers in This is the value of any benefits you opted to transfer into the 2015 scheme from another pension provider during the scheme year.
-12. Scheme year CARE total This is the total value of 2015 pension built up in the scheme year.
-13. Increase for the cost of living Your 2015 Scheme pension is increased by a revaluation order each year on 1 April.
+9. Additional pension bought If you have chosen to buy added pension through additional contributions, this is the value of the additional pension benefits bought for the current scheme year.
+10. Transfers in This is the value of any benefits you opted to transfer into the 2015 scheme from another pension provider during the scheme year.
+11. Scheme year CARE total This is the total value of 2015 pension built up in the scheme year.
+12. Increase for the cost of living Your 2015 Scheme pension is increased by a revaluation order each year on 1 April.
 This statement reflects the adjustment applied as a result of this order to your pension as at 31 March (closing balance).
-14. Final salary pensionable pay The final salary pensionable pay used to calculate your final salary benefits is the full-time equivalent (FTE) pay as supplied by your authority for the 'Scheme Year' ending at the date of the statement.
-Please contact your FRA if you have any questions about pay, including what is included in pensionable pay.
-15. Annual final salary pension The current value final salary pension is the pension that is due if you left the scheme at the date of your statement and would be paid at the deferred pension age, as shown in Annex A. Please see Annex A for examples of how this has been calculated.
-16.APB Your final salary pension may include an amount relating to additional pension benefit (APB).
-Please see Annex B for more details on APB.
+13. Normal Pension Age (NPA) Your estimated pension is based on your NPA.

+Please see Annex B for details on retiring from the scheme.